Predictions For The Year Ahead, Pt. 1: The Year Of Adventure

 Over the past year or so, we’ve seen a big rise in the popularity of getting lost.
 I don’t know if people are just getting the jump on the Mad Max turn the world seems to be taking, but leaving the WiFi behind has never been so appealing.

 More and more of our riding buddies are answering the call of the wild and heading out on the bike to rough it for the night, and you don’t need a GS covered in steel boxes with the light of a thousand suns to do it.
 Universal motorbike panniers, and products like Kytone’s ever-popular Pot’cho offer tidy ways to pack your mule for a spot of motorcycle touring, without ruining that carefully curated aesthetic.
-Check out the Iron & Resin Terrain II pannier (pictured above) as a starting point.
+Check out the Iron & Resin Terrain II pannier (pictured below) as a starting point.

 While the concept alone is by no means breaking new ground, this field (lol) is not without its innovations.
 Manufacturers are increasingly turning their hands to bar bags, tweaked backpack design and other luggage options to bring load-bearing capacity to bobbers, cafe racers and scramblers alike.
 The new GTFO range from Roland Sands Design, for example, wears its intentions pretty firmly on its title.